Emily E. Anderson, Ph.D., M.P.H.

 CONNECT WITH ME

-Emily E. Anderson, PhD, MPH, is assistant professor in the Neiswanger Institute for Bioethics.
+Emily E. Anderson, PhD, MPH, is associate professor in the Neiswanger Institute for Bioethics.
 Her areas of interest and expertise include ethical issues in research with vulnerable populations; research ethics and institutional review board (IRB) policy; ethical issues related to emerging biotechnologies; ethical issues in public health and health disparities; and the application of qualitative research techniques to the study of research ethics.
 Dr. Anderson has published articles in the American Journal of Bioethics, Ethics and Behavior, Journal of Law Medicine and Ethics, Academic Medicine, Accountability in Research, and the Journal of Empirical Research on Human Research Ethics (JERHRE).
 She is a member of the editorial board of JERHRE and associate editor for research articles for the journal Narrative Inquiry in Bioethics.She also has five years of experience serving on an IRB and is a member of the faculty of Public Responsibility in Medicine and Research (PRIM&R).
 Dr. Anderson is also a co-investigator on several federally-funded research and educational projects.

 BEHP 405 Research Ethics